 The adopt a float program brings ocean sciences into classrooms and offers students the possibility to discover the ocean and the importance of studying it to better understand and protect it.
 Students from primary and secondary school levels of all countries around the world are welcomed and, in a scientific, cultural and citizen-based way, guided to approach ocean topics and marine sciences.

-The concept is based on the idea that a class could adopt a Biogeochemical-Argo profiling float and follow it during its scientific voyage.
-The trajectory of the float brings the students into any oceanic zone (e.g. the Mediterranean Sea, the North Atlantic or the Southern Ocean) and, in real-time, allows them to participate in the observations collected by this float as well as to the multidisciplinary science domains that are associated.
-To adopt and accompany a profiling float during its scientific voyage gives the students the opportunity:
+The program was initiated in 2011 at the Institut de la Mer de Villefranche and is based on the idea that a school class can adopt a Biogeochemical-Argo profiling float and follow it during its scientific voyage.
+Following the float encourages the students to “visit” an oceanic zone (e.g. the Mediterranean Sea, the North Atlantic or the Southern Ocean).
+It also allows them to access real-time data and thus to participate in ocean observations collected by the float.

 Check out adopt a float

-As an open concept, “adopt a float” is now specifically used and adapted to the Southern Ocean as part of the "USA-SOCCOM program".
+As an open concept, “adopt a float” has been adapted to the use within the "USA-SOCCOM program".